All affiliates

 Job 19:6

-"then know that God has wronged me and drawn his net around me."
+“Then know that God has wronged me and drawn his net around me.”

 Job 20:5

-"that the mirth of the wicked is brief, the joy of the godless lasts but a moment."
+“The mirth of the wicked is brief, the joy of the godless lasts but a moment.”

 Job 21:7